secluso/secluso/HOW_TO.md

 ### Step 7: Pairing the app with the hub

-When you first run the app, it will ask you for the IP address of teh server and credentials needed to access the server in the form of a QR code.
+When you first run the app, it will ask you for the credentials needed to access the server in the form of a QR code.
-Enter the IP address.
-Then scan user_credentials_qrcode.png file that you generated in Step 1.
+Scan user_credentials_qrcode.png file that you generated in Step 1.
 Note that the app will ask you for permission to access the camera in order to scan the QR code.
 It is enough to give one-time access to the app.
 It does not need the camera other than for scanning QR codes (also needed when pairing with the camera).